The Mad Doctor of Blood Island: Release

-The film was released in the U.S. in 1969 on a double feature with the 1967 European film The Blood Demon.
+The film was released in the U.S. in 1969 on a double feature with the 1967 West German film The Blood Demon.
 In 1969, a practice arose in some states (Rhode Island in particular) wherein the local newspapers began omitting the word "blood" from the titles of films they were advertising.
-In certain areas, Mad Doctor was advertised as The Mad Doctor of Crimson Island and The Blood Demon became The Crimson Demon, etc. This practice did not last very long, and by the time the sequel Beast of Blood was released, Hemisphere was again able to use the word "blood" again in their titles.
+In certain areas, Mad Doctor was advertised as The Mad Doctor of Crimson Island and The Blood Demon became The Crimson Demon, etc. This practice did not last very long, and by the time the sequel Beast of Blood was released, Hemisphere was again able to use the word "blood" in their titles.

 Image Entertainment released Mad Doctor on DVD in 2002, featuring a commentary track by Sherman and an interview with Romero.

 Reception

 Mad Doctor of Blood Island received mostly negative reviews from critics.

 Dennis Schwartz from Ozus' World Movie Reviews awarded the film a C grade, calling it "dreary" and stating that the film "is as bad as it sounds".
 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar called it " intermittently fun but intermittently disappointing as well".
 Paul Gaita from Allmovie liked the film.
 While noting the film's poor camerawork, Gaita stated that the film "has a loopy charm that will be best appreciated by fans of low-budget horror".
 TV Guide gave the film 1 out of 5 stars, criticizing the film's dialogue and overuse of zoom shots.

 The film proved to be popular commercially, and was followed by the last film in the series, Beast of Blood (1970), which saw the return of the chlorophyll creature.

 Romero later said of Mad Doctor: "We thought it was one of the worst things we ever did...
 I can't account for it [the film's impact]".